edlongman/inet/tutorials/queueing/doc/PriorityQueue.rst

 Priority Queue
 ==============

-In this test, packets are produced periodically (randomly) by an active packet source (ActivePacketSource).
+In this step, packets are produced periodically (randomly) by an active packet source (ActivePacketSource).
 The packets are collected periodically (randomly) by an active packet sink (ActivePacketSink).
 The source and the sink is connected by a priority queue with two inner queues (PriorityQueue) where packets are